programminghistorian/jekyll/en/lessons/introduction-map-warper.md

 11\.
 Click the Preview tab for a larger view of the georeferenced map.
 Changing the transparency using the slider can give you a sense of how accurate your georeferencing has been applied.

-    {% include figure.html filename="mapwarper_preview.png" Screenshot of the Preview tab of Map Warper's interface, with the scanned historical map of North Carolina and South Carolina overlaid onto a contemporary 'base layer' map of the same geographical region, at the same scale.
+    {% include figure.html filename="mapwarper_preview.png" alt="Screenshot of the Preview tab of Map Warper's interface, with the scanned historical map of North Carolina and South Carolina overlaid onto a contemporary 'base layer' map of the same geographical region, at the same scale.
 A slider bar at the bottom of the interface is adjusted from the leftmost position, slightly towards the right." caption="Figure 10.
 Map Warper Preview." %}

 ## Cropping
 The **Crop** tab allows you to crop a section of the uploaded map.
 This is useful for dividing maps into composites.
 The display window integrates the following actions: